Daniel Borzutzky

 I grew up in Pittsburgh.
 I’m a first generation UnitedStatesian, and my parents migrated from Chile.
 I have lived in Chicago now for twenty-five years.
 I have taught at UIC since 2018, and before that I taught in the English Department at Wright College of the City Colleges of Chicago for fourteen years.

-What challenge did you encounter while teaching, and how did you address it?
+What challenges did you encounter while teaching and how did you address them?

 For fourteen years I taught at a community college, which was an invaluable experience.
 One common feature of community college classes is that there are always students who come from a wide range of academic backgrounds.
 I quickly learned ways of being flexible and providing different kinds of support to different kinds of students, who may have different levels of writing, reading, and conversational skills.
 This flexible approach that treats students as individuals with different needs and experiences has guided me throughout my career.